qiuwch/VDL/docs/index.rst

 Welcome to VDL's documentation!
 ===============================

 This documentation documents how to reproduce the result in the VDL project.
+The most update-to-date version can be found in the `VDL github repository <https://github.com/qiuwch/VDL.git>`__

+The final presentation is hosted `here <https://docs.google.com/presentation/d/1r4zVv6bnImt8xTVtxopYhg1lWAeXrgliMfQQTo5Nlng/edit?usp=sharing>`__.
+The pdf version can be downloaded from :download:`here <_static/final_presentation.pdf>`

 .. figure:: /img/architecture.png
     :width: 500px